 “There was nobody that looked like our father.”

 Given there was no possibility of solving it through her father’s family as to why he was of Jewish extraction not Irish, the Collins women decided to trace back to his actual birth records at Fordham Hospital, in The Bronx, where he was born.

 They could find nothing.

 Plebuch could hardly restrain herself, for some time she had suspected her father was given to the wrong family after birth.
-The key question was, 'Did Jessica Benson have a relative born in September 23, 1913 at Fordham Hospital in The Bronx?
+The key question was, 'Did Jessica Benson have a relative born on September 23, 1913, at Fordham Hospital in The Bronx?